maniospas/mammoth-commons/CONTRIBUTING.md

     print(result.text)
 ```

-If you are planning to create a pull request to mammoth-commons, also
+If you are planning to create a pull request to mammoth-commons,
 create a file `tests/test_...` containing the above code.
 This will be run
 by the `integration_tests.py` script, which is part of the project's
 GitHub actions.
 Everything new is expected to have high
 code coverage (more than 80% right now).
 Please run the script locally
 to ensure that you did not break anything else.

-Do not forget to add all requirements to the `requirements[test].txt` file.
+:bulb: Do not forget to add all requirements to the `requirements[test].txt` file.
+Also install the libraries in that file for tests to run locally.

 Pull requests will be reviewed manually, so if you plan to create a complex one
 get in touch with us by opening an issue first.
 Finally, your module should
 be automatically added to the demonstrator do that you can see how it is going